pbklink/motif-core/etc/motif-core.api.md

 export namespace GridFieldModule {
     // (undocumented)
     export function initialiseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "GridFieldSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export class GridFieldSourceDefinition {
-    constructor(name: string);
-    // (undocumented)
-    readonly name: string;
-}

 // Warning: (ae-missing-release-tag) "GridFieldStaticInitialise" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)